How the 737-800 fits into the 737 story

 Why it branches from the family

-The 737-800 is treated as the representative branch because it captures the high-volume NG workhorse that defined short-haul flying in the 2000s.
+The 737-800 stands out within the Boeing 737 family because it captures the high-volume NG workhorse that defined short-haul flying in the 2000s.

 Fact rows